snowplow-archive/snowplow.github.com/_posts/2016-09-22-introducing-sauna-a-decisioning-and-response-platform.md

 We're taking a very explorative, iterative approach with Sauna - the first release is deliberately narrow, being focused on just two marketing platforms and only supporting relatively "batchy" source data.

 However we have ambitious plans for Sauna's future.
-In the short-term, summer intern Manoj Rajandrakumar has been working on an additional responders for [Urban Airship] [urban-airship], which we hope to release soon (here is a [sneak peak] [urban-airship-responder-guide] of the users guide).
+In the short-term, summer intern Manoj Rajandrakumar has been working on an additional responders for [Urban Airship] [urban-airship], which we hope to release soon (here is a [sneak peek] [urban-airship-responder-guide] of the users guide).

 Looking to the future, we are also very interested in extending Sauna to be able to respond to decisions in near-real-time.
 Our current thinking is to use JSON Schema (or Avro) to define specific commands (e.g. "send email", "raise PagerDuty incident"), and for Sauna to then be able to read those commands from [Amazon Kinesis] [kinesis] or [Apache Kafka] [kafka] streams.
 This would involve adding new observers for Kinesis and Kafka, as well as defining the new command schemas, which is discussed in [Command schema: design (issue #54)] [issue-54].